Website

 All GoDaddy hosting plans also come with a free SSL certificate, fraud protection, spam protection, virus protection, and password-protected directories.
 You’ll even get 24/7 network security with DDoS protection—all helping to ensure your website stays safe.

-Managed WooCommerce hosting: If you’re planning to sell products or services online using WordPress and WooCommerce, GoDaddy is an excellent choice—and it has the edge over Namecheap.
-Starting with the cost, GoDaddy’s managed WooCommerce packages start at $19.99 per month.
-Namecheap has managed WordPress plans (not specifically for WooCommerce and selling online) starting at $34.88 per month.
+Managed WooCommerce hosting: If you’re planning to sell products or services online using WordPress and WooCommerce, GoDaddy is an excellent choice—and it has the edge because Namecheap doesn’t offer this at all.
+Starting with the cost, GoDaddy’s managed WooCommerce packages start at $24.99 per month.

 In addition to GoDaddy’s value, you’re also getting the ability to sell physical products, memberships, digital goods, gift certificates, and more.
 The entry-level plan supports unlimited products, abandoned cart emails, and discounted shipping rates of up to 84%.